TheAgentCompany/TheAgentCompany/workspaces/tasks/example/README.md

 is to check whether services involved in the task are ready and in a clean state.
 For example, it could check access to a wiki page, check existence of some repository, issue, pull request in GitLab, and check existence of an user in RocketChat.
-If sanity checks fail, it could either fail the whole container, or attempt to fix them.
+If sanity checks fail, it could either fail the whole script, or attempt to fix/reset the environment.

 A common use case for `post_init.py` is to validate the initialization process.
 For example, in the task image, initialization step launches NPC(s).
 Post-init step could check if the OpenAI key is valid and NPCs are working.
-If not, it would fail the container.
+Another common scenario is the initialization process might involve some task-specific data population steps.
+Post-init step could check if the data is correctly populated to the task container.
+If not, it could choose to fail the script.

 Benchmark developers only need to provide the `init.sh`, but not execute them as part of `RUN` or `ENTRYPOINT` instructions in the Dockerfile.
 It is benchmark users'